CoLRev-Environment/bib-dedupe/paper/paper.md

 ## Evaluation

-To evaluate BibDedupe, we collected 10 datasets comprising over 160,000 records and 34,900 duplicates [@Hair2023;@RathboneEtAl2015;@WagnerPresterPare2021].
+To evaluate BibDedupe, I collected 10 datasets comprising over 160,000 records and 34,900 duplicates [@Hair2023;@RathboneEtAl2015;@WagnerPresterPare2021].
 This is, to the best of our knowledge, the most comprehensive evaluation of bibliographic duplicate detection algorithms to date.
-We completed over 3,000 iterations to evaluate and improve BibDedupe based on these datasets.
+I completed over 3,000 iterations to evaluate and improve BibDedupe based on these datasets.

 The efforts involved tuning the preprocessing, blocking, and matching steps, vetting different similarity measures, and validating the false positives and negatives based on the definition of (non)-duplicates.
-We carefully reviewed the conditions to combine and generalize narrowly defined cases.
+I carefully reviewed the conditions to combine and generalize narrowly defined cases.
-In addition, we implemented unit tests to ensure consistency, and understand how changes in the code affect each step.
+In addition, I implemented unit tests to ensure consistency, and understand how changes in the code affect each step.
 Runtime was optimized by implementing and evaluating different approaches to parallel processing, such as processing NumPy-arrays vs. splitting dataframes horizontally.
 As a result, the depression dataset with approx. 80,000 records is processed in under 10 minutes with 8 CPUs.